 Host System Prerequisites

-Agentless backups run on physical SIRIS and Virtual SIRIS powered by vSphere versions 5.1, 5.5, and 6.0.
-Support for vSphere 5.1 will end after December 2017.
+Agentless backups run on physical SIRIS and Virtual SIRIS powered by vSphere versions 5.5, 6.0, and 6.5.

 - vSphere Essentials